Hardening WordPress with WP Cerber

-This block access to the author pages like /?author=N where N is a random number.
-Intruders and hackers can easily find out all logins of all the users from your site just scanning numbers from 1 to any number they wish.
-This behavior is active in the WordPress by design and hackers around the world love it.
-After activating this setting site will return 404 Page Not Found.
+This blocks access to the author pages like /?author=N where N is a random number.
+Intruders and hackers can easily find out all logins of all the users on your website just scanning numbers from 1 to any number they want.
+This behavior is enabled in the WordPress by design and hackers around the world love it.
+After activating this setting your website will return 404 Page Not Found.

 Block access to the RSS, Atom and RDF feeds.
-That does not allow hackers to find out what kind of software is installed on your site and collect additional helpful information to adjust further attacks to your site.
-After activating this setting site will return 404 Page Not Found.
+That does not allow hackers to find out what kind of software is installed on your website and collect additional helpful information to adjust further attacks to your WordPress.
+After activating this setting your website will return 404 Page Not Found.

-Note: All these settings do not affect hosts from the White IP Access List and you can easily allow, for instance, publishing posts via XML-RPC for your IP just adding IP to the White IP Access List.
+Note: All these settings above do not affect hosts from the White IP Access List and you can easily allow, for instance, publishing posts via XML-RPC for your IP address just adding it to the White IP Access List.

-If you have root access to your web server I also recommend to use those tips: Hardening WordPress with WP Cerber and NGINX
+If you have a root access to your web server I also recommend using those tips: Hardening WordPress with WP Cerber and NGINX